What is a life cycle?

 APM Body of Knowledge 7th edition

-You can read more about project management life cycles in chapter the APM Body of Knowledge 7th edition.
+You can read more about project management life cycles in chapter one of the APM Body of Knowledge 7th edition.

 The APM Body of Knowledge 7th edition is a foundational resource providing the concepts, functions and activities that make up professional project management.
 It reflects the developing profession, recognising project-based working at all levels, and across all sectors for influencers, decision makers, project professionals and their teams.